 Based on the team’s analysis, NSB opted to build a new hangar as it presented the best opportunity for cost savings; improved facility lifespan through design for arctic conditions; greater energy, space, and functional efficiency; reduced disruptions during construction; and increased capacity for future operations.

 An early design package was completed for site development and the installation of piling and thermal-syphon system.
-PDC completed early design calculations and concept layouts to provide equipment weights, utility requirements, and site development infrastructure to support the Phase 1 design package.
+PDC also completed early design calculations and concept layouts to provide equipment weights, utility requirements, and site development infrastructure to support the Phase 1 design package.

 The team started the Phase 2 hangar design with a full day mechanical, electrical, and fire protection charrette in Barrow with key stakeholders and users including NSB project management, SAR administration, maintenance, pilots, and local utilities.
 The charrette provided the team a clear direction on the client’s design priorities and the MEP system design solutions.